hedgehog125/express-precompressed/README.md

 ```

+# Breaking changes
+## 0.2.0
+express.static is now used when compression is disabled.
+The only difference due to this should be that it detects new files (which can be helpful for development).
+But if you like, you can revert to the old behaviour by setting `options.useBuiltInWhenDisabled` to false.

+I also incorrectly claimed in the previous version that you needed to replicate the base path with folders.
+So now just put the files in the base folder.

 # A few things to note
 **Slight warning**: There's currently no special treatment for dot files, so they can be requested by the client.
 This is a feature I plan to add soon, and it will behave the same way as in express.static, with the same default.